mpelleau/AbSolute/README.md

 }
 ```

 This model is saved into a file that can be fed into the AbSolute solver.
+You can checkout our Emacs mode for a more convenient use<sup id="a1">[1](#emacs)</sup>.
-We have nice graphics showing how the problem was solved:
+We also have nice graphics showing how the problem was solved:

 <img src="https://github.com/mpelleau/AbSolute/blob/master/imgs/t2.png" width="400" height="400">